Home News TfL advise mobile coverage has been increased on the Tube

 Collaboration with BAI Communications

-TfL has partnered with BAI Communications, a global telecommunications Infrastructure provider, to deliver this enhanced mobile coverage.
+TfL has partnered with BAI Communications, a global telecommunications infrastructure provider, to deliver this enhanced mobile coverage.
 "We’re proud to work alongside TfL in bringing world-class connectivity to one of the world’s busiest transportation networks," said Billy D’Arcy, CEO of BAI Communications UK.

 The collaboration aims to provide full mobile coverage across the entire Underground network by the end of 2024.
 "This is a complex project, but we’re confident in our ability to deliver a seamless mobile experience for all passengers," D’Arcy stated.